ibm-cloud-docs/openpages/admin-snapshot-retention-aws.md

 # Configuring snapshot retention for {{site.data.keyword.openpages_short}}
 {: #snapshot-retention}

-You can configure monthly snapshot retention policies for your dedicated DB2 instances to meet compliance and auditing requirements.
+You can configure monthly snapshot retention policies for your instances to meet compliance and auditing requirements.
 Monthly snapshots are automatically created and retained according to your configured policy.
 {: shortdesc}

 Snapshot retention is available for all plan types.